Let’s talk about putting away Christmas decorations.

 I store like items and like colors together.
 For example…

-Storing like things together make them SO MUCH EASIER to find!
+Storing like things together makes them so much easier to find!

 We so often curse the downside of technology.
 But the ability to take pictures and keep them on our phone is a real blessing!
 I use my phone all the time to take a picture of where something is or what is in a box or bag!